madratman/lightware_sf40c_ros_driver/README.md

 In rviz, change frame name to "map", and listen to the `laser_scan` topic.
 The laser scan should show up.

-The time stamp of message is fake, it just uses a `ros::Time::now()`.
-Syncing with the encoder is a TODO at the time of writing
+The time stamp of message is fake, it just uses a `ros::Time::now()`. ~~Syncing with the encoder is a TODO at the time of writing~~ clock sync/slaving the laser to a cam isn't possible

 ### How to change spinning rate, other stuff mentioned in the Lightware doc and debug, etc ###
 Yeah, so it's not a complete driver in that sense.
 I just use [minicom](http://linux.die.net/man/1/minicom) to change these things. `Esc` in minicom will switch b/w MMI and HMI modes.